-- This system envisions materia as magic items that can either be used as a wand, or attached to equipment to grant it an effect (the choices are mutually exclusive).
+- This system envisions materia as magic gems that can either be attached to a person’s body to be used as a wand, or attached to equipment to grant it an effect (the choices are mutually exclusive).

 - GM picks one of these materia to insert into the game or a treasure table as a magic item.